 Trail Blazers provides transportation to and from camp for our campers coming from New York City and surrounding towns in New Jersey.
-About a week before your session starts, you will receive an email with the location and time of the pick up/drop off.
-Please make sure to be there at that time, or contact us if something comes up!
+During the spring, you will be asked to confirm your travel intentions by filling out a form on you online dashboard.
+About two weeks before your session starts, you will receive an email confirmation of your travel plans.
+Please make sure that the information is correct and to be at your drop-off/pick-up point on time, or to contact us right away if something comes up!
 You are also free to bring your child up on your own if you prefer.

 Trail Blazers has a licensed RN, LPN, or EMT on camp at all times.
 We have an infirmary where medications are stored and dispensed daily or as needed, and where campers can go to rest or be checked out when they are ill or injured.
 In order to provide the best care for your child, it is very important that you completely fill out your health history and medical forms as well as send your child with enough of any prescription medication in its original container for the duration of camp.
 For any matters that require additional medical treatment, we are within a short drive to local hospitals and doctors.

 If you have never applied to any Trail Blazers programs before, you can start a new application here.